kanzure/python-vaults/README.md

 This is not production-ready code.
 Do not use this on bitcoin mainnet or any other mainnet.
 In fact, the private keys are static and hard coded into the prototype.
 Don't use this right now.
+It's only been used for about ~50 vaults, and before any real-world usage there should be many thousands of tested vaults.

 # Background (summary)